wuifdesign/laravel-multiauth/readme.md

     ));

 Now if you call Auth::check() or any other function, it will use the driver and model set in the config for the key "admin".

+If you want to check auth while in a route using a different auth, you can use type($authName) to get the other auth manager.

+    Auth::type('admin')->check()